 Doctoral Degree Requirements

 Doctoral programs at APUS can be divided into several phases based on coursework, residencies, and dissertation in a cohort model.
-The general program structure includes 8 terms of coursework, 3 residencies, and an average of 1 to 2 years of dissertation research.
+The general program structure includes 8 terms of coursework, 3 residencies, and dissertation research.
 The cohort structure is designed to create a learning community that provides mutual support and accountability to keep you on track and promote student success.
 Because of this model, course progression is laid out with certain options for electives.

 The following program components and milestones create a degree path for completing the doctoral degree.
+Note that all doctoral courses and program milestones (portfolio defense, dissertation proposal defense, dissertation defense) must be completed successfully in order to continue progressing toward the degree.
 You have a period of seven years from your start date to complete all program requirements, including the dissertation.

 Students in a cohort will progress through the coursework together with options for three elective courses.
 In addition to coursework, you will complete three residences, an e-portfolio with oral defense of the portfolio, a dissertation proposal with an oral defense, and a dissertation with oral defense.